ZebraBrO/FantasyMapGenerator/README.md

 # FantasyMapGenerator
-Fantasy map generator for your faivorite TTRPG
+Fantasy map generator for your favorite TTRPG